IceFrozen/request-queen-bull/README.md

 module.exports = {
 	redisConn:"redis://localhost:6379/",
 	url:"http://localhost:8000/ping",
-	type:"type1",				// the type of config
-	stopTag:"SUCCESS",			//the success tag when the url return back in body types:{
+	type:"type1",				// the type of config in types stopTag:"SUCCESS",			//the success tag when the url return back in body types:{
 	default:{